-Hearing this for years has caused many advisors to avoid targeting a particular market for fear they’ll literally sell themselves short.
+Hearing this for years has caused many financial professionals to avoid targeting a particular market for fear they’ll literally sell themselves short.
 But not committing to a specific target market can actually prevent you from getting more business.

 How?
 Part of the reason is that while it broadens your scope, you're under pressure to spontaneously provide a marketing pitch that pertains to, and entices, several different types of clients.

 Instead, focus your energy on discovering who your best potential prospects already are, then engage them with a service offering that you can confidently deliver because it's authentic; a service or services you've already been providing successfully.

 You’ve likely heard the concept of creating a profile of your ideal client, which may sound daunting.
 However, it's actually simpler than you think.
 Just take a deep dive into your existing book of business and see who you’ve already attracted.